What do your genes say about you!?

 - Once you upload your 23andme data, I’ll be notified by the PureGenomics site.
 At that point, I’ll generate your supplement report and email it to you.
 I can only do this if you allow me to view your results.
 Please see disclaimer below.

 - **Implicit in your request for the PureGenomics supplement recommendations is an understanding that I’ll be able to see your data.
 (If you allow it, I will only have access to the info produced by PureGenomics, which is a mere subset of your 23andme data).
-But I won’t look at it.
-I’ll just save the data as a PDF and email it to you.
-Be assured, you can hide your data from me by going to Account –> My Account, then unchecking the box at the very top, next to “Allow my practitioner, Anne Buzzelli to view my results.”
+I won’t look at your data.
+I’ll download the analysis, email it to you and then delete both the file and the email.
+I care a whole heck of a lot about your privacy!
+After you get my email, feel free to hide your data from me by going to Account –> My Account, then unchecking the box at the very top, next to “Allow my practitioner, Anne Buzzelli to view my results.”

 - Athletigen provides insight about your ideal forms of exercise.
 This includes things like endurance, muscle type and recovery time. *Please see the comment from Athletigen below for updated information.*